kdfields/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 ### Analysis of All Manufacturing Lots
 The true mean of the sample data is 149.78, which is the same mean observed in the coil summary table from Deliverable 2.
-The p-value for this sample is 0.06, which is higher than the significance level of 0.05, therefore, there is not enough eveidence to support rejecting the null hypthothesis.  **According to the results, the mean of all manufacturing lots is statistically similar to the calculated population mean of 1500.**
+The p-value for this sample is 0.06, which is higher than the significance level of 0.05, therefore, there is not enough evidence to support rejecting the null hypothesis.  **According to the results, the mean of all manufacturing lots is statistically similar to the calculated population mean of 1500.**

 ![image](https://user-images.githubusercontent.com/113741694/230450845-31c98e6e-df5d-47a6-9858-13862d75ded7.png)